albanread/jitBrainsForth/docs/Register Usage.md

 The register allocated to DS is R15.
 The register allocated to RS is R14.
 The register allocated to LS is R13.
+The register allocated to SS is R12.

+DS is used for ints and floats.

 These are used from C and FORTH code to access the stacks.